• Skip to primary navigation

 Many baking ingredients were not easy to come by in Ireland.
 In the 1800s, baking soda was introduced to Ireland.

-Traditional soda bread had only a few ingredients including soured milk - we use buttermilk and baking soda.
+Traditional soda bread had only a few ingredients, including soured milk, we use buttermilk and baking soda.

-The baking soda is a leavening agent for the bread.
+Baking soda is a leavening agent for the bread.

 What does soda bread taste like?